PaulMatencio/frontend-nanodegree-arcade-game/README.md

-Not yet implemented :
+CURRENT ISSUES

-- The player can select the speed of the bugs ( very slow, slow, medium, fast and very fast)
+When the player use the arrow keys to move, the <select> element is also changed which of course change the speed of the bugs.
+Need to find a solution to discouple the <select> element from the arrows key

 For this project, I was inspired by: